nitishajain/nitishajain.github.io/index.md

 ## [About Me](/about/)

 {: .text-justify}

-I am a [PhD researcher](https://hpi.de/naumann/people/nitisha-jain.html) at the [Information Systems Group](https://hpi.de/naumann/home.html) led by Prof. Dr. Felix Naumann at the Hasso Plattner Institute, University of Potsdam.
-The focus of my research is knowledge bases, semantic web and natural language processing.
+I am a Postdoctoral candidate at King's College London working with [Dr Albert Merono Penuela](https://www.kcl.ac.uk/people/albert-merono-penuela-1) and [Professor Elena Simperl](https://www.kcl.ac.uk/people/elena-simperl) at the Department of Informatics.
+The focus of my research is multimodal representations with knowledge graphs and language models.

 ## [Recent News](/news/)
+* (01/02/2023) **I have joined as a Postdoc candidate at the Informatics Department of King's College London!**
+{: .text-justify}
 * (05/09) Attending the [AKBC 2022](https://virtual.akbc.ws/) conference in London to present a poster on our CIKM 2022 paper titled *Discovering Fine-Grained Semantics in Knowledge Graph Relations*.
 {: .text-justify}
 * (03/08) Paper on *Discovering Fine-Grained Semantics in Knowledge Graph Relations* accepted to the full paper track at [CIKM 2022](https://www.cikm2022.org/)!